-The university is committed to campus safety and security.
-Currently, Oregon Tech Wilsonville has contracted security services on campus.
-Parking lots, pedestrian walkways, high-traffic areas, buildings, exterior lighting and grounds are checked during patrols.
+The university is strongly committed to campus safety and security.
+Parking lots, pedestrian walkways, high-traffic areas, buildings, exterior lighting and grounds are checked during routine patrols.
+Patrols occur often during daytime and evening shift times.
 Doors are secured each evening.
-Shrubs, trees and vegetation are trimmed regularly by maintenance staff.
-Members of the campus community are encouraged to report all hazards, exterior lighting deficiencies or grounds problems to maintenance at 503.821.1262.
+Shrubs, trees and vegetation are trimmed regularly by Facility Services.
+Members of the campus community are encouraged to report all hazards, exterior-lighting deficiencies or grounds problems to Facilities Services at 541-885-1690.